woss/fork-polkadot-js-api/substrate/constants.md

 ### storageSizeOffset: `u32`
 - **interface**: api.consts.contracts.storageSizeOffset
-- **summary**:   Size of a contract at the time of instantiaion.
+- **summary**:   Size of a contract at the time of instantiation.
 This is a simple way to ensure that empty contracts eventually gets deleted.

 ### surchargeReward: `BalanceOf<T>`
 - **interface**: api.consts.contracts.surchargeReward